Filippo Damian: ChievoVerona

 Born in Castelfranco Veneto, Damian was a youth exponent of ChievoVerona.

 Loan to Como

 On 31 August 2016, Damian was signed by Serie C side Como with a season-long loan deal.
 On 14 September he made his Serie C debut for Como as a substitute replacing Alessio Cristiani in the 76th minute of a 1–0 home defeat against Livorno.
 On 12 October he scored his first professional goal, as a substitute, in the 92nd minute of a 3–1 home win over Pontedera.
 On 30 October, Damian scored his second goal, again as a substitute, in the 90th minute of a 2–2 home draw against Olbia.
 On 7 November, Damian played his first full match, a 3–1 away defeat against Piacenza.
-Damian ended his loan to Como with 24 apparences, 2 goals and 1 assist.
+Damian ended his loan to Como with 24 appearances, 2 goals and 1 assist.

 Loan to Robur Siena

 On 17 July 2017, Damian was loaned to Serie C club Robur Siena with a season-long loan deal.
 On 27 August, Damian made his debut for Robur Siena in Serie C, as a starter in a 1–0 home win against Lucchese, he was replaced by Simone Guerri in the 85th minute.
 On 3 September, Damian played his first entire match for Robur Siena, a 0–0 away draw against Pisa.
 On 29 March 2018 he was sent off with a red card in the 93rd minute of a 1–0 away defeat against Pontedera.
 Damian ended his season-long loan to Robur Siena with 31 appearances.